rust-unofficial/too-many-lists/text/fifth.md

 ```

 Our code is largely going to be derived from second.rs, since a queue is
 mostly an augmentation of a stack in the world of linked lists.
-Sti
+Still, we're
+going to go from scratch because there's some fundamental issues we want to
+address with layout and what-not.